kpion/sayri/readme.md

 The project will soon be composer-ready, right now however you can [download it](https://github.com/konradpapala/foundation/releases/ "adf")

 # Example
-Foundation comes with a few example controllers and views.
+Sayri comes with a few example controllers and views.
 For example Homepage is served by app\controllers\HomepageController.php

 And admin homepage is served by app\controllers\AdminHomepageController.php - let's look at it.